-From 1 January 2018, the Bank is required to disclose its Total Capital Requirement, which consists of the Pillar 1 requirement of 8%, and the Pillar 2A requirement, which has been set for the Bank by the PRA under its Individual capital Guidance, of 5.71%.
-This gives the Bank a Total Capital Requirement of 13.71%.
+From 1 January 2018, the Bank was required to disclose its Total Capital Requirement, which consists of the Pillar 1 requirement of 8%, and the Pillar 2A requirement, which as noted above was reviewed by the PRA in 2022, and was set for the Bank by the PRA under its Individual capital Guidance, at 5.17%.
+This gave the Bank a Total Capital Requirement as at 31 December 2022 of 13.17%.